This text is translated into Russian by google automatic human level neural machine.

 20 was born on November 1993 of the year in Khabarovsk.
 In 14 years she made her debut in the youth team of Russia.
 As often happens in situations with outstanding hockey players, in her youth she had been playing in the men's team for several years.

-The Moscow city of Dmitrov was a new home for the Khabarovsk.
-As part of the local "Tornado", which does not let competitors in first place for three consecutive seasons, Prugova has become a multiple champion of Russia.
-Practice in such a strong team helped Anna get to the Olympics in Vancouver, where she was the youngest hockey player.
+The town of Dmitrov near Moscow has become a new home for a Khabarovsk woman.
+As part of the local "Tornado", which does not let competitors take the first place for three seasons in a row, Prugova became a multiple champion of Russia.
+Practice in such a strong team helped Anna to get to the Olympics in Vancouver, where she was the youngest hockey player.
 At that time, she was not even 17 years old.